Syria, Russia step up assault on rebel stronghold -opposition, residents

 "The Russians have now moved to depend on the Iranians and elite army formations in this campaign," Bakour added, saying this was a move away from reliance on the so-called Tiger forces who previously provided most of the army's ground troops.
 Speaking in Oslo, Turkey's Foreign Minister Mevlut Cavusoglu said Russia had assured Turkey its observation posts in northwest Syria would not be attacked.

-Hundreds of angry Syrians protesting against the Russian and Syrian bombing demonstrated near the main Bab al Hawa border crossing with Turkey, demanding Ankara's intervention to stop the Russian backed offensive.
-Turkish security forces used tear gas to disperse demonstrators who sought to enter the Turkish side of the border, witnesses said.
 Syrian troops taking part in the offensive have encircled rebels and a Turkish military observation post near the town of Morek.
 The post is one of 12 that Ankara established in the northwest under a deal with Moscow and Tehran two years ago to reduce fighting between Assad's forces and rebels.
+"Russia gave assurances to us that the regime would not attack our posts.
+We have no plan to withdraw military personnel from those posts," Cavusoglu said, adding continued attacks by Syrian forces in Idlib may drive more Syrian refugees to Europe.

 Since capturing the strategic town of Khan Sheikhoun nearly 10 days ago, Russian and Syrian jets were now escalating strikes on the city of Maraat al-Numan that lies further north.
-At least 12 civilians, including five children, were killed in raids on the city, where most of the inhabitants have fled.
+At least 12 civilians, including five children, were killed during raids on the now ghost city that has seen most of its over 140,000 inhabitants flee in the last few weeks.

 More than half a million civilians have now been uprooted in the course of the offensive.
-The United Nations says hundreds of civilians have been killed in the violence.
+The United Nations says hundreds of civilians have been killed in the violence, which has resulted in large scale destruction of civilian areas.

-Also Read: Car bomb targets security force in northeastern Syria kills one

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)